vmikulik/arkham_horror/README.md

 ## using this utility

-clone the repo using
+Clone the repo using

 `git clone https://github.com/vmikulik/arkham_horror.git`

-navigate to the resulting directory, and run the script using
+Navigate to the resulting directory, and run the help using

-`python arkham.py [-h] [-a ADD] [-r RM] CAMPAIGN DIFFICULTY`
+`python arkham.py --help`

-`
-positional arguments:
-  CAMPAIGN           The name of the campaign being played DIFFICULTY         The difficulty level

-optional arguments:
-  -h, --help         show this help message and exit -a ADD, --add ADD  Add this token to the specified pool -r RM, --rm RM     Remove this token from the specified pool `
+The program will provide usage instructions.